aliefamzari/ServiceDeskPasswordReset/README.md

-11. The global variable (script scope) can be change to accommodate different environment of organization by editing the *config.txt* file.
+11. The global variable (script scope) can be change to accommodate different environment of organization by editing the *config.json* file.

 12. A separate email template file _MailBody.txt_, for immediate modification to the email sent out.